fricciardi/datetime2/docs/interface.rst

    ``CalendarInterface`` must obey the requirements for the :mod:`datetime2` interface classes, otherwise a :exc:`TypeError` exception is raised.

+.. classmethod:: calendar_class.from_rata_die(day_count)

+   Return a calendar object that corresponds to the day identified by the given day count.

 .. method:: calendar_obj.to_rata_die()

    Return a rata die value that corresponds to the day represented by the calendar instance.

+.. classmethod:: time_of_day_class.from_time_pair(day_frac, utcoffset)

+   Return a time of day object that corresponds to the moment identified by the given day fraction, possibly with reference to the given UTC distance.

+.. method:: time_of_day_obj.to_time_pair()

+   Return a tuple of two values: the first one is the day fraction corresponding to the moment of the day identified by the time object, the second is null for naive time objects, or is a fraction of day to be added to UTC to get the time of day object.

 Inner workings